vultr-free-trial-credit/.github/profile/README.md

 If the credit appears automatically without entering a code (which happens when you sign up via a promo link), you do not need to enter a code separately.

-### Other Ways to Get Vultr Discounts

-Promo codes are not the only way to save on Vultr.
-Here are the other discount programs worth knowing about:

-**Twitter Credits (+$3)**
-You can earn an additional $3 in account credits by following Vultr on Twitter and tweeting about them.
-Small amount, but it takes about two minutes.

-**GitHub Education Pack (Students)**
-If you are a student with an active GitHub Education account, you can access Vultr credits through the GitHub Student Developer Pack.
-This typically provides between $50 and $100 in cloud credit depending on current program terms.
-You need to verify your student status through GitHub Education before the credit activates on your Vultr account.

-**VIP Startup Program**
-Vultr runs a program specifically for early-stage startups that can award up to $100,000 in free cloud credits to eligible applicants.
-This is for businesses that are actively building products and need serious infrastructure support, not just casual testing.
-If you are a startup founder, it is worth looking into before you pay for cloud resources.

-**Seasonal Sales (Black Friday and Cyber Monday)** Vultr typically runs promotions during the Black Friday and Cyber Monday period in November.
-These deals have historically included credit matching offers and free credit bonuses for new customers.
-If your timeline is flexible, waiting for these sales can be worth it.

-### Tips for Getting the Most Out of Vultr Promo Codes

-A few things that beginners often get wrong when redeeming Vultr codes:

-- **Apply the code before adding payment info.** The promo code field appears before the payment section on the billing page.
-Enter your code first, confirm it shows the credit, then proceed to add your card.
-- **Check that the credit actually applied.** After entering the code, look at the summary section and confirm the credit amount is displayed.
-Do not assume it worked without checking.
-- **Do not try to stack codes.** Vultr allows only one promo code per account.
-Entering a second code will not add more credit - it will either be ignored or replace the first one.
-- **Use the official Vultr coupons page.** Third-party sites often list outdated codes.
-The most reliable source is vultr.com/coupons, which Vultr updates directly.

 ---

 ## Vultr vs. Competitors: How Does the Free Trial Compare?